glynj-bsquare/pullstring-js/docs/PullStringSDK.md

 The Web API returns a Response object that can contain zero or more outputs, such as lines of dialog or behaviors.
-This Response object is passed to the callback as its sole parameter.
+This Response object is passed to the onResponse callback as its sole parameter.

 **Kind**: global class
 **Properties**